MoranWeissman/argocd-cluster-addons/README.md

 - Create a corresponding secret in AWS Secret Manager with the cluster's name.
 - Include essential information: `clusterName`, `host`, `caData`, and `accountId`.

-_Note to self: Ask the infra team to automate this with Terraform if possible._

 After creating the AWS secret:

 - Update `clusters.yaml` with the new cluster's information.